bootstrap menu

 3. Unique Page views:

-People often do not understand that Google makes use of cookies or signed in Google accounts to recognize unique page views.
-If a visitor is not logged into Google and uses 2 different devices or browsers to access your website, then Google will count consider both visits from the same user as unique page views unless you have your authentication system for user management and you have set up your own user id in Analytics for tracking users who are signed into your website.
-For this reason, the number of unique page views is also slightly inflated.
+Google makes use of cookies or signed in Google accounts to recognize unique page views.
+If a visitor is not logged into Google and uses 2 different devices or browsers to access your website, then Google will count consider both visits from the same user as unique page views unless you have your own authentication system for user management and you have set up your own user id in Analytics for tracking users who are signed into your website.
+This can also lead to slightly inflated page views in google analytics.

 4. Referral Traffic:

-Have you ever noticed the spike in referral traffic from one of your social media like facebook appear just after you have launched a campaign?
-This is because you have not added the UTM parameters in the URLs for your campaigns.
+Have you ever noticed the spike in referral traffic from one of your social media (ex: facebook) just after you have launched a campaign?
+The reason could be mostly likely attributed to the lack of UTM parameters in the URLs of your campaigns.
 UTM parameters let Google match the traffic with the right source.
-When you’ve not added the right UTM parameters to your URL, the traffic that must have been assigned to your ad campaign in facebook instead gets assigned to the referral traffic from facebook.
+When you’ve not added the right UTM parameters to your URL, the traffic that should have been assigned to your ad campaign in facebook instead gets assigned to the referral traffic from facebook.

-This problem is not limited to facebook and your incorrectly configured URLs in campaigns such as email, social media and websites are also going to cause referral spikes in wrong sources.
+This problem is not limited to facebook.
+Your incorrectly configured URLs in campaigns such as email, social media and PPC campaigns would also cause referral spikes, leading to incorrect assignation and wrong interpretation of measurements.

 5. Average Time on Page: